 In December 2008, the United States had 8,940 hogs and pigs certified organic on 258 farms.
 Iowa was number one in organic hog inventory with 3,413.
 Iowa's 19 organic hog farms had sales of $1.6 million.
 Wisconsin had the most organic hog farms with 32 and sales of $419,528.
 July 2012 ...
 Organic Pork

-- Pork: Alternative Marketing, Appropriate Technology Transfer for Rural Areas (ATTRA), NCAT, 2004 - This study explains alternative marketing methods, such as direct, niche or organic-labeled pork, for producers using sustainable agricultural practices.
+- Pork: Marketing Alternatives, Appropriate Technology Transfer for Rural Areas (ATTRA), NCAT, 2004 - This study explains alternative marketing methods, such as direct, niche or organic-labeled pork, for producers using sustainable agricultural practices.

 - Fourth National Organic Farmers' Survey: Sustaining Organic Farms in a Changing Organic Marketplace (Full Report), Organic Farming Research Foundation, 2004 - OFRF's National Organic Farmers' Surveys have collected data about organic farmers and farming for the years 1993, 1995, 1997 and 2001.